AnkhLoft/simple-node-api/README.md

 - Create documentation
     - ~~Installation~~
     - ~~Use Swagger to document the API~~
-    - Simple guide introduction to the swag documentation tool used in the README file
+    - Simple guide introduction to the swag documentation tool
 - Testing
 - Add security